keepsuit/laravel-cookie-solution/README.md

 }
 ```

-Register used services in your 'AppServiceProvider':
+Register used services in your 'AppServiceProvider' (You can register your own services with `Service` class):

 ```php
 <?php